Temporal Counterfactual Explanations of Behaviour Tree Decisions: Related Work

-Instead of providing templated explanations derived from the BT structure, \cite{tagliamonte2024generalizable} provide a general framework for answering user queries about a BT using an LLM, providing information such as the BT (encoded in YAML format), its current state, and any violated assumptions in the form of a prompt.
+Recently, LLMs have been presented as a tool for both generating and formatting explanations of robotics systems.
+For example, \cite{frering2025integrating} allow users to interface with an LLM which can produce explanations for the behaviour of a belief-desire-intention (BDI) agent in response to natural language queries.
+The explanation prompt includes information on the BDI agent's ``mind state'' and the interaction history of the system with the user. \cite{gebelli2025personalised} provide an LLM with both static (e.g. behaviour rules) and dynamic knowledge (e.g. execution logs), as well as a user profile, in order to generate personalised natural language explanations.
+Of particular relevance to our work is that of \cite{tagliamonte2024generalizable}, who provide a general framework for answering user queries about a BT using an LLM, providing information such as the BT (encoded in YAML format), its current state, and any violated assumptions in the form of a prompt.
 Such an approach is clearly attractive, as both queries and explanations can be provided in natural language.
 However, there are no guarantees that the explanation provided by an LLM corresponds to the reasoning of the BT.
 Furthermore, results in a follow-up user study found the generated explanations to be less understandable and trustworthy compared to a templated approach \citep{lemasurier2024templated}.
 In contrast, our approach explicitly incorporates the structure of the BT and domain knowledge about tree nodes and the state in order to provide explanations that are faithful to the BT's reasoning and the dynamics of the environment, as demonstrated in Section \ref{sec:evaluation}.\looseness=-1

+Of all the methods presented in this section, only the LLM-based approaches are capable of responding to the same types of contrastive queries that our method targets, due to their ability to process arbitrary textual inputs to produce coherent natural language outputs.
+We therefore directly compare our method to an end-to-end LLM-based approach, representative of this family of approaches, in Section \ref{sec:llm_baseline}.